DS4PS/ddmp-uw-class-spring-2019/schedule.md

 # Topics

+* Introduction to the course
-* Introduction to Markdown, R, and R Studio
+* Overview of R, R Studio, and Markdown,
-* Uses of data in public management, reasons for doing experiments.
+* Uses of data in public management

 # Readings